CANINE CONCERN SCOTLAND TRUST 31st ANNUAL AWARDS

-The Presentation and Awards Luncheon took place on Sunday 25th November 2018 at the Marriot Hotel, Edinburgh.
+The Presentation and Awards Luncheon will take place on Sunday 24th November 2019 at the Marriot Hotel, Edinburgh.

-Awards were made to individuals in the following catogaries: -
+Awards would be made to individuals in the following catogaries: -

 Spencer Award for Therapet of The Year

 This award was donated by Tom and Dorothy Wilkins, whose Cavalier King Charles Spaniel, SPENCER, was the very first dog to be registered in the Therapet scheme, way back in 1988.

 This year we have received 12 nominations in respect of Therapets all of whom do magnificent work and of whom their owners can be justifiably proud.
 Unfortunately, there can only be one winner and the selection of the winner falls to our Trustees to decide – a very difficult task indeed!
 In fact, only seven of our Trustees vote – the eighth, the Chairman, is held in reserve for a casting vote in case of a tie for the award.
 This year the voting was closer than ever with just one point separating the winner and runner up

 of The year

 This award was donated in memory of a very special gentleman and his very special dog – Dr Morris Andrew and Daniel the Spaniel!!
 It was made by members of his family who agreed that it should go to the Therapet Organiser of the Year since Morris himself, as well as being a Trustee, represented Edinburgh for many years.